bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Well ZeroMQ is not actually RPC, but it's also a way to communicate.

-Aaron van Wirdum: 00:22:31

-Okay.

 Sjors Provost: 00:22:32

 So with RPC you have the Bitcoin node is listening and you send a command to it and you get a response back.
 That's how RPC works.
 But in ZeroMQ it's push-based.
 So what you're doing is the Bitcoin Node is constantly broadcasting and you can listen to that broadcast through a channel and so the broadcast could be every new block.
 So then you're listening to a certain channel and you get the block as soon as the node sees it.
 Or you can listen to transactions or I believe you can even listen to transactions at a certain address.
 This might be useful if you have a block explorer with a live page where you're looking at an address and then the notes sees a new transaction on that address, it sends a message to your ZMQ to the web server and the web server sends a WebSocket message to the browser so your browser updates without having to hit the refresh button, something like that.

-Aaron van Wirdum: 00:23:24

-Okay.

-Sjors Provost: 00:23:24

-So that's nice for people who care about that.
-Next item.

-Aaron van Wirdum: 00:23:27

-Okay.
-Yep.

 ## Send RPC

 Sjors Provost: 00:23:28

 There is a new Send RPC by yours truly, which is cool.
 It basically, if you want to send coins through the command line, I mean, you can do it with the graphical interface, but if you're, you know, the cool kids want to do it with the command line, it's very tedious.
 You know, when the first version of Bitcoin Core came out, but it wasn't even Bitcoin Core.
 I think you just had a command called send to address and you gave it an address and an amount and that was it.
 And that's still out there.
 But the problem is that command got expanded, but it doesn't have all the features you may want.
-And at the same time, there were commands to create PSBTs that we talked about in an earlier episode.Those commands were very....
+And at the same time, there were commands to create PSBTs that we talked about in an earlier episode.Those commands were partially Signed Bitcoin transactions.

-Aaron van Wirdum: 00:24:05

-Partially Signed Bitcoin transactions....

 Sjors Provost: 00:24:06

-.....Exactly.And those were very powerful.
+Exactly and those were very powerful.
 You could do all sorts of cool things to your transaction, including coin selection, for example, through the command line.
 But it was very tedious because if you want to make a PSBT then you have to make it and then sign it and then finalize it and do a bunch of things.
 So the problem was you had a very simple way to send coins with the very old Satoshi time RPC methods, just send to an address but you couldn't configure it.
 Or you had a super powerful method that was extremely hard to use.
 And so the new SendRPC is easier to use and powerful.

-Aaron van Wirdum: 00:24:41

-And you made this?

-Sjors Provost: 00:24:42

-Yes, and it's been improved since.

-Aaron van Wirdum: 00:24:44

-Thank you, Sjors..

-Sjors Provost: 00:24:45

-Hopefully you're welcome.
-It's marked experimental, so if you....

-Aaron van Wirdum: 00:24:47

-I'm not one of the cool kids anyway, so I just use the GUI.

 Sjors Provost: 00:24:51

-....Well, it's especially useful if you're experimenting with newer features, like hardware wallet integration and stuff.
+It's especially useful if you're experimenting with newer features, like hardware wallet integration and stuff.
 Then you want to experiment on the command line and then hopefully later do it in the GUI.

 Aaron van Wirdum: 00:25:01